laszlourszuly/kday-03/README.md

 # KDAY03 - Mocking The Internet

 This lab will explore how to gain control over the network requests and responses to and from your Android app, without rewriting the app itself.
+We will be using the [Atlantis](https://github.com/echsylon/atlantis) library for this.

 ## *EXERCISE 1:* Mimic the not-yet-existing backend API.